in2code-de/femanager/Documentation/Features/ResendUserConfirmationRequest/index.rst

 not confirm their email so far, can resend a confirmation mail.

 Configuration.
 Add the plugin "Femanager" to a page and select "resend confirmation mail".

+IMPORTANT: If you want to use these new views and you did use femanager version 4.1 or older, you need open existing plugins and save them again, in order to allow the usage of this views.

 |femanager_plugin3|